 Who can receive hospice care, and where is it given?

 Hospice care is provided to patients who have a limited life expectancy—typically six months or less.
-Hospices accept anyone regardless of age or type of illness.
+Hospice accepts anyone regardless of age or type of illness.
 Hospice care is given wherever the patient resides, often at home.
 It may be in a nursing home, a long-term care facility, a hospice residence or even a hospital.
 The patient may move between home and a facility as needs and wishes change.

 What does hospice include?

-Doctors, nurses, social workers, spiritual counsellors, home health aides, massage therapists, grief counselors and trained volunteers work as a closely knit team to provide care as needed.
+Doctors, nurses, social workers, spiritual counselors, home health aides, massage therapists, grief counselors and trained volunteers work as a closely knit team to provide care as needed.
 Hospice provides the medicines, supplies and equipment needed for the individual’s comfort.
 Hospice does not provide 24-hour personal care.
 Respite care is available, and hospice provides grief support for family members for at least 13 months after their loved one dies.
 The sooner after a terminal diagnosis that a patient and family enroll in the hospice program, the greater the benefit.

 Who pays for hospice?